 Take action against the arms trade: tell church venue to drop arms-funded events by phone or social media

-TL;DR: Church House Westminster should stop hosting events sponsored by arms companies.
+In summary: Church House Westminster should stop hosting events sponsored by arms companies.

 Jump to bottom of page for Church House contact information & media